Chippewas of Georgina Island First Nation: Transportation

 Access to Georgina Island is by boat to and from the mainland.
 A marina is located on the southern tip of the island for the ferry and smaller vessels.
 Built in 1999, the ferry Aazhaawe can carry 18 cars and 50 passengers.
 Ferry service is seasonal and not provided when Lake Simcoe is frozen over.
 Fan boats provide access to Georgina (Fox and Snake) during the winter.
 Georgina Water Taxi's Ahneen provides alternate travel to Georgina Island.

 There are a few paved roads on Georgina Island (nine in total) with residents using personal vehicles.
 There are only unpaved roads on Snake Island and no roads on Fox Island.
 Primary means of transport to Fox and Snake Islands is by vessels docking on private docks around the islands.

 Roads are maintained by the band.
 There is no airport or heliport on any of the islands.

 Economy

 The main employers on the reserve beyond the band are geared to tourism on the island.
 The island has a driving range, bed and breakfast and marina facilities.

 Education

-Primary education (from kindergarten to Grade 6) is found at a single school, Waabgon Gamig, on Georgina Island.
+Primary education (from kindergarten to Grade 5) is found at a single school, Waabgon Gamig, on Georgina Island.
 York Region District School Board (YRDSB) provides staffing and assistance.
-Students from Grades 6 to 12 are required to attend schools on the mainland with YRDSB.
+Students from Grades 6 to 12 are required to attend schools (Morning Glory PS and Sutton DHS) on the mainland with YRDSB.

 Health

 Basic health services are provided at the Georgina Island Health Building by local staff and medical staff visiting from York Region.

+For advance care patients would be served at Southlake Health in Newmarket, but also at Uxbridge in Durham Region or Royal Victoria Hospital in Barrie.